red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 To streamline the contract deployment process, all contracts necessary for the ISBE infrastructure will be pre-deployed.
 They need to be available from the outset (first block) so that use cases can make use of them.

 This requires to extract all deployed bytecode form contracts and the entire slot structure at last block.
-This is very challening as there is almost no standard tooling to achive this.
+This is very challenging as there is almost no standard tooling to achieve this.

 ## Alternatives